briankimstudio/curriculum/courses/tm_theory_practice.md

 ## Course Description

-This course is prepared as a graduate level to provide overview of technology management along with important theories and how they are applied in real management studies.
+This course is prepared for graduate students to provide overview of technology management along with important theories and demonsstrate how they are applied in real siturations.

 ## Learning Objectives

 - Understand basic concept of technology management
 - Learn frequently used theories
-- Get used to the theoreis by applying them to management problem.
+- Recognize usage of technology management theories by analyzing research articles

 ## Modules